Islands Through Time: July 23–August 4, 2017

 - Develop skills and potential in creative expression through music, video, painting or other media.

 - Work hard and challenge yourself, both intellectually and personally, through hands-on educational experiences, study, and reflection.

+This is not a “summer camp.”
+This is a College course taken for credit, compressed into two weeks.
 The program begins with an introduction to the ecology and culture of Downeast Maine at College of the Atlantic’s seaside campus.
 Groups of students will rotate through a variety of activities and learning experiences, while individuals or smaller groups will participate in intensive tutorials.

 Returning to shore, we will explore the traditional livelihoods practiced by some of those who have made this coast their home and consider how the changing environment has shaped their experiences.
-Students will work on thought-provoking and rigorous academic assignments in multiple disciplines, expressing themselves through writing, music, and photography.
+Students will work on thought-provoking and rigorous academic assignments in multiple disciplines, expressing themselves through writing, drawing, music, and photography.